-DEQ used 2024 data from the [Oregon Employment Department](#) to identify small businesses in Douglas County.
-Fifty-five small businesses hold NPDES permits, including two with individual permits.
-These small businesses may need to upgrade systems, adjust operations, or conduct additional monitoring to comply with discharge limits that reflect updated TMDL wasteload allocations.
+DEQ used 2024 data from the [Oregon Employment Department](#) to identify small businesses in the Rogue River Basin which includes Jackson and Josephine Counties, Gold Beach, Wedderburn, and Agness.
+Of the 17 individual and 13 general NPDES permit holders identified that have the potential to impact surface water temperatures in the Rogue River Basin, 5 are owned by small businesses.
+Small businesses may need to upgrade systems, adjust operations, or conduct additional monitoring to comply with discharge limits that reflect updated TMDL wasteload allocations.